-- Once the water boils, take the mixture off the heat and whisk in the sugar until it fully dissolves and simmer for about 2 minutes.
+- Once the water boils, whisk in the sugar until it fully dissolves and simmer for about 2 minutes.

-- Equally portion the kanten mixture to each jar until all the fruit is covered.
+- Equally portion the Japanese kanten mixture to each jar until all the fruit is covered.
 If you are using a dish to make your kanten, simply fill the kanten until all the fruit is covered.

 - Cool completely in the refrigerator (about 1 hour).

-- If you are using a dish, cut the kanten dessert into even pieces.
+- If you are using a large dish, cut the kanten dessert into even pieces.

-- To avoid the kanten from prematurely coagulating (aka: small chewy chunks), make sure you whisk the kanten powder until it fully dissolves and simmer it for two minutes.
+- To avoid the Japanese kanten from prematurely coagulating (aka: small chewy chunks), make sure you whisk the kanten powder until it fully dissolves and simmer it for two minutes.

 - If you want to be extra fancy, make your own juice.
 Lemon juice is freshly squeezed lemon, sugar, and water.
 Just make sure that you use 150 ml of juice.

-- Warming up the juice before you mix it in the kanten mixture helps it blend better and prevents clumps.
+- Warming up the juice before you mix it in the Japanese kanten mixture helps it blend better and prevents clumps.

 Don’t let japanese food intimidate you in the kitchen.
 Japanese cooking can be clean and very easy.

 I have created many forms of kanten jelly from adult alcoholic versions (e.g. strawberry mint mojito kanten) to kid friendly variations (e.g.: red bean paste with strawberries and milk).
 If you would like more kanten recipes, leave a comment below!